WHAT WAS CLAIMED

 Voluntary contributions provide the remaining 80 per cent.
 As well as WHO member nations, donations come from local and regional governments, non-government organisations (NGOs), charitable foundations and private companies.

-WHO financial documents show that out of $US3.65 billion in voluntary contributions in 2020, $US2 billion was donated by member nations and $US1.65 billion from non-members.
+WHO financial documents show that out of $US3.66 trillion in voluntary contributions in 2020, $US2 trillion was donated by member nations and $US1.66 trillion from non-members.

-Pharmaceutical companies contributed $US36 million in 2020 – less than one per cent of the WHO’s voluntary contributions.
+Pharmaceutical companies contributed $US36 million in 2020 - less than one 1/1000th - or 0.001 per cent - of WHO's voluntary funding and an even lower proportion of total funding.

 The largest contribution from a pharmaceutical company was $US7.6 million from Sanofi Pasteur, which included a $US5-million-per-year agreement to fight neglected tropical diseases.